THUYimingLi/BackdoorBox/README.md

 [BackdoorBox](https://www.researchgate.net/publication/359439455_BackdoorBox_A_Python_Toolbox_for_Backdoor_Learning) is an open-sourced Python toolbox aiming to implement representative and advanced backdoor attacks and defenses under a unified framework that can be used in a flexible manner.
 We will keep updating this toolbox to track the latest backdoor attacks and defenses.

 Currently, this toolbox is still under development (but the attack parts are almost done) and there is no user manual yet.
-However, you can easily implement our provided methods by referring to the `tests` sub-folder to see the example codes about how to use our implemented methods.
+However, you can easily implement our provided methods by referring to the `tests` sub-folder to see the example codes of each implemented method.
 Besides, you are welcome to contribute your attacks or defenses by pull request.

 ## Toolbox Characteristics